Awara Baap: Plot

-Rupa convinces Raj to get married and then herself, after the wedding, commits suicide.
-Raj becomes disillusioned but hides the facts about Rupa to his wife.
+Rupa convinces Raj to get married, and then, after the wedding, commits suicide.
+Raj becomes disillusioned but hides the facts about Rupa from his wife.
 He is sad and angry at his father for doing all this.
 But keeping with the promise he gave to Rupa, he has a good married life with his wife.
 His wife soon becomes pregnant and gives birth to a boy.
-Due to birth complications, she dies.
+Due to birth complications, she died.
 Now Raj takes to drinking.
-Raj also arranges for a statue to be built in memory of Rupa in his bungalow and shifts to residence of his dad permanently.
+Raj also arranges for a statue to be built in memory of Rupa in his bungalow and shifts to the residence of his dad permanently.
 Gopal, fed up with Raj's drinking behaviour sends the little baby boy to abroad for his schooling and college.

 18 years pass by.
 Raj has started drinking heavily.
 Meanwhile, one dark night, accidentally due to heavy rains, a girl comes to Raj's residential home for help to stay in his house for one day.
-Raj observes the girl and realises that she looks same as Rupa.
-She calls herself Deepa and Raj allows her stay in his house for the night.
+Raj observes the girl and realises that she looks the same as Rupa.
+She calls herself Deepa, and Raj allows her to stay in his house for the night.
 Deepa leaves his home early in the morning, forgetting her purse.
-Raj goes to the address mentioned in her card available in the purse, to return it to her.
+Raj goes to the address mentioned on her card available in the purse, to return it to her.
 Deepa is a club dancer and earns by performing in that hotel.
 Raj starts frequenting the hotel more often.
 This news spreads and reaches Gopal.
 Although 18 years have passed since Rupa's death, Raj has still not forgiven his father.
-So Bihari suggests to Gopal that Deepa, being a lookalike of Rupa should be married out to Raj.
-So Gopal to resurrect Raj's boring lonely life decides to ask Deepa her consent.
-But even before he could enter her room, he overhears a conversation between Deepa and her friend about how she has fooled Raj and how Raj has become a frequent visitor of Deepa.
-After hearing this he becomes reluctant to marry off Raj to Deepa.
+So Bihari suggests to Gopal that Deepa, being a lookalike of Rupa, should be married off to Raj.
+So Gopal, to resurrect Raj's boring, lonely life, ask Deepa her consent.
+But even before he could enter her room, he overhears a conversation between Deepa and her friend about how she has fooled Raj and how Raj has become a frequent visitor to Deepa.
+After hearing this, he becomes reluctant to marry off Raj to Deepa.
 But the same day, Gopal dies a sudden death.